tr1s/tris-webpack-boilerplate/README.md

 import './index.html';
 ```

-We then use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to create a new `index.html` which will then go in the `dist` folder upon build.
-It will also work in development build as well since it's in the `webpack.common.js`.
+We then use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to create a new generated `index.html` with all the correct asset imports.

-The `template:` option is where you're pulling your HTML template from.
-You can use your own html template or you can even use it with handlebars template, [among a few others](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md).
+The `template:` option is where you're pulling your source HTML from.
+You can use your own html template, handlebars template, [or any of these templates](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md).

 The `inject:` option is where your assets will go.
-Webpack will put your bundled `webpack-bundle.js` at the bottom of the body by default, but here I switched it to `head` because we'll be using the [script-ext-html-webpack-plugin](https://github.com/numical/script-ext-html-webpack-plugin) to defer the scripts in the head, [which helps your websites performance](https://flaviocopes.com/javascript-async-defer/).
+Webpack will put your bundled `webpack-bundle.js` script at the bottom of the body by default, but here I switched it to `head` because we'll be using the [script-ext-html-webpack-plugin](https://github.com/numical/script-ext-html-webpack-plugin) to add a defer attribute to the script and place it in the head of the website.
+[This helps with performance](https://flaviocopes.com/javascript-async-defer/).

 ```js
 /* webpack.common.js */